When's Stranger Things season 4 released? What's going to happen?

 What will happen in the plot for Stranger Things season 4?

-From the fate of Chief Hopper, to how exactly the Russians detained a Demogorgon, Stranger Things 3 left a lot of questions.
+From what Chief Hopper is doing now, to how exactly the Russians detained a Demogorgon, Stranger Things 3 left a lot of questions.
 Eleven questions, to be exact, which we go into more detail here.

 But as well as tying up loose ends, a fourth run could open up new possibilities for the show: for instance, to accommodate the show’s quickly-ageing young cast, could Stranger Things 4 be set several years after season three?